tarynpratt/tarynpivots.com/content/post/sql-server-2019-tuple-mover-behavior-change.md

 1. Check the state of the rowgroups before our initial upgrade.
 I was hoping to see how many were tombstones, open, closed, compressed?
 2. Could I recreate the issue by upgrading a server from SQL Server 2017 to SQL Server 2019?

 It had been a month since we upgraded our SQL Servers, which meant our backups were only available offsite.
-After a <a href="https://twitter.com/tarynpivots/status/1255883993670578176" target="_blank">little fighting</a>, I was finally able to pull it from storage.
+After a [little fighting](https://twitter.com/tarynpivots/status/1255883993670578176), I was finally able to pull it from storage.

 I initially restored the database to one of our existing test servers with SQL Server 2019 on it.
 I wanted to see the state of the rowgroups on the tables that had not been rebuilt.
 Did we have hundreds of tombstones or not?
-Unfortunately, after restoring the database <a href="https://twitter.com/tarynpivots/status/1256012151447158784" target="_blank">it didn't show me what I was looking for</a>.
-Based on a suggestion from Andy Mallon (<a href="https://am2.co/" target="_blank">b</a> | <a href="https://twitter.com/AMtwo" target="_blank">t</a>), I tried to <a href="https://twitter.com/AMtwo/status/1256017346449342465" target="_blank">restore with `STANDBY`</a> to see if that made any difference...it didn't.
+Unfortunately, after restoring the database [it didn't show me what I was looking for](https://twitter.com/tarynpivots/status/1256012151447158784).
+Based on a suggestion from Andy Mallon ([b](https://am2.co/) | [t](https://twitter.com/AMtwo)), I tried to [restore with `STANDBY`](https://twitter.com/AMtwo/status/1256017346449342465) to see if that made any difference...it didn't.
 I was able to get stats, but it didn't have the rowgroups in a tombstone state.

 Next, I decided to restore the database to a server with SQL Server 2017 on it, but since I already upgraded all of our servers to 2019, one wasn't readily available.
 Thankfully, I have the ability to spin up test servers as needed, so that's what I did.